 Step Four: Check the THC Concentration

-Step 5: Choose An Appropriate CBD Concentration
+Step 5: Choose an Appropriate CBD Concentration

 This is arguably the most important part.
 CBD oil comes in a range of potencies, and is labeled either by percentage of CBD in the oil (typically from 2 to 20 percent) or amount of CBD in milligrams, such as 250 mg or 1,000 mg.
 In both cases, the higher the number, the more powerful the product.

-As with any new treatment, it’s always best to start small and build up.
-The good news is that CBD has no adverse side effects and is safe for use with all patients.
+As with any new medicinal substance, it’s always best to start small and build up.
+The good news is that CBD has no reported adverse side effects and is safe for use with all patients.
 It’s just that higher potencies tend to cost a lot more, and you don’t want to be wasting your money when a lower concentration would suffice.
 So consider what lines up with your budget.

 Other Things To Consider Before Buying CBD Oil

 CBD oil must be extracted from the cannabis or hemp plants, and the method of extraction is important.
 The best CBD oils are extracted via a process using CO2 (carbon dioxide), but can use natural oils like olive or coconut.
 However, some manufacturers use chemicals like butane to extract CBD, which can leave the final product with unwanted chemical remnants.
 Before you buy a product, check out how the CBD has been extracted.
 If the bottle doesn’t say, don’t buy it.

 While the method of delivery of CBD can make a difference in effectiveness, it’s likely very small.
 Instead of haranguing yourself about it, choose the CBD oil that best fits into your lifestyle.
 There are tincture drops that can be placed on or under your tongue or pills for discrete users, while other people may opt for quick-acting vape oils in the privacy of their own home.